pegaltier/backtest-kit/docs/classes/BacktestMarkdownService.md

 getStorage: any
 ```

-Memoized function to get or create ReportStorage for a strategy.
+Memoized function to get or create ReportStorage for a symbol-strategy pair.
-Each strategy gets its own isolated storage instance.
+Each symbol-strategy combination gets its own isolated storage instance.

 ### tick